-On March 1, 2011, Central placed into service a new delivery location to Oklahoma Natural Gas in Norman, Oklahoma.
-This expansion was supported by a five-year firm transportation contract for 11,000 Dths/day.
-The expansion cost was approximately \$0.6 million and is expected to generate annual revenues of approximately \$0.6 million.
+On August 1, 2012, Central placed into service a new delivery location consisting of a new delivery meter station in Sedgwick County, Kansas.
+This expansion was supported by a five-year contract with Black Hills Utility for 13,000 Dekatherms, or Dths, per day of incremental firm service that was effective August 1, 2012.
+The expansion is expected to cost approximately \$0.9 million and generate annual revenues of \$0.9 million.